railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 Define employee categories to assign different Holiday’s rights to different employee groups
 --------------------------------------------------------------------------------------------

 You must create and assign employee categories for employees in order to be able to assign and manage leave and allocation requests by category.
-You can define employee categories from :menuselection:`Human Resources --> Configuration --> Categories of Employee`.
+You can define employee categories from :menuselection:`Human Resources --> Configuration --> Employee Tags`.
 For a new category, define its name in :guilabel:`Category`.
 A category may also be assigned a :guilabel:`Parent Category`.

 .. figure::  images/employee_categories.png
    :scale: 75